karaneliab/python-p4-chatterbox-lab/README.md

 ![Chatterbox screenshot
 2](https://curriculum-content.s3.amazonaws.com/python/chatterbox-screenshot_2.png "A screenshot of the chatterbox app in light mode.
 The header is a pink bar with
-'Chatterbox' in black text.
-Black messages are displayed below their associated usernames on a white background beneath the header.
-There is a space to enter new messages below this black box.
-A message by user 'Duane' is in the process of being edited.")

 Take a look at the components provided in the `client` directory.
 Explore the code and pay special attention to where the React application is interacting